 Bachelor and Master Programmes in Anthropology

 In 2018, the Financial Times published an op-ed titled “Why Marx is more relevant than ever”, written by the renowned economic historian Adam Tooze, perhaps the world’s leading expert on the history of the 2008 financial crash.
 A couple of years earlier, the CEO of the Danish commercial bank Saxo Bank had claimed that ”The only economic model that can explain what is happening today is Marxism”.

-Since the outbreak of the 2008 financial crisis, the ideas of Karl Marx – and especially his analyses of capitalism – have felt present and topical like almost none other in the history of political thought.
-In this course, we will look at how Marx’s thought can be applied to analyse different problems and topics of the 21st century, from migration crises to globalisation and climate change.
+Since the outbreak of the 2008 financial crisis, the ideas of Karl Marx – and especially his analyses of capitalism – have felt present and topical like almost none other from the history of political thought.
+In this course, we will look at how we can apply Marx’s analyses and concepts when approaching different problems and topics of the twenty-first century, from migration crises to globalisation and climate change.

 In the first part of the course, we will study primary texts by Marx and students will be given a thorough introduction to Marx’s analysis of capitalism.
 We will begin by discussing the relevant biographical, socio-political, and intellectual contexts for understanding the development of Marx’s thought and then move on to focus on his most famous work: Capital.
-Here, we will focus on the more general aspects and abstracts concepts from Marx’s analysis of capitalist commodity production, but we will also see how he grounds his analysis of capitalism in a materialist conception of history.
+Here, we will focus on the details of Marx’s analysis and critique of capitalist commodity production, but we will also see how he more broadly grounds his analysis of capitalism in a materialist conception of history.

 - Logistics and global production

 - Automation, information technology, and the digital economy

 Each week, we will look at contemporary cases and see how modern scholars apply key insights, arguments, and concepts from Marx – specifically from Capital – in their analyses.
 Through group discussions and the written assignments, we will also work with these problems ourselves